magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/secrets-storage.md

 - Enter the secret&#39;s **name** and its **text value** (for the "Text" type) or **upload a certificate file** (for the "File" type).
 - Click "**Add**".

-ThingsBoard automatically encrypts Secret values using the AES-256 encryption algorithm.
+IoT Hub automatically encrypts Secret values using the AES-256 encryption algorithm.

 {% include images-gallery.html imageCollection="creating-secret" %}